 A QHP issuer is encouraged to actively market products available through Washington Healthplanfinder and to participate in joint marketing efforts with WAHBE, as applicable.
-WAHBE has created its own logo that designates the certification of a QHP.
-An issuer can use the Washington Healthplanfinder logo to co-brand QHP marketing materials or web pages in accordance with guidelines developed by WAHBE Communications.
-The logo cannot be modified, and no other logo can be used to represent Washington Healthplanfinder or QHP certification.
-WAHBE must review and approve the use of the logo on an issuer's marketing materials.
-The QHP issuer will be able to review any WAHBE marketing materials that use the QHP issuer's logo.
+WAHBE has created its own logos that designate the certification of a QHP.
+Issuers that offer products certified as QHPs give the Exchange the right to use their logos in the Exchange application and acknowledge that Exchange-designated logos are included in QHP displays sold through the Exchange.
+The QHP issuer will be provided any WAHBE marketing materials, for review, that use the QHP issuer's logo.